Indominus Quadrupel

 Mouthfeel: Medium bodied.
 Drying.
 Moderate carbonation.

-Overall: Pretty decent quad.
-Does not quite reach the same level as Trappist but that's a tall order.
+Overall: Excellent quad.
+Very close to Trappist level but that's a tall order.
 Has nice malt complexity with toasted and caramel malt flavors.
 No burnt or roasted malt flavors.
 Head retention is good but not as thick and mousse-like as most Trappist.
 Alcohol barely notable.
 Drinks nicely.
-Just lacks a little bit more mouthfeel and esters to stand out.
-Rate this a hair below Outstanding, but it's real close.

 Oct 24, 2022